Some employers handbooks are available publicly, (i.e. shared online), while others are circulated internally only, and closely guarded. Why is this?

 Pros of Sharing your Employee Handbook Publicly

-- New hires may google your handbook online before they join your organization.
-This is when they’re most excited and likely have the time and capacity to go through this manual in detail.
-Provide your new hires with the information they need to prepare and – get excited for – their new roles by offering this manual publicly.
+Are you wondering about the legality of your employee handbook?
+New hires may google your handbook online before they join your organization.
+This is when they re most excited and likely have the time and capacity to go through this manual in detail.
+Provide your new hires with the information they need to prepare and get excited for their new roles by offering this manual publicly.

 - If honesty and transparency are core values of your organization, consider posting your employee handbook online.
 New hires and prospective candidates alike may get skeptical if your organization prides themselves on transparency, yet keeps this manual private.
 They may wonder what exactly you are trying to hide, which may leave them feeling discouraged.